-Overstreet and Liese (personal communication (pers. comm) SEFSC December 8, 2022) estimated average trip net cash flow and average trip net revenue for trips that land Gulf reef fish by all gears are 38% and 51% of total trip revenue, respectively, which indicates Gulf reef fish trips are profitable.
-Using those percentages, average trip net cash flow is \$3,991 and average trip revenue is \$5,357 for trips that land reef fish by all gears from 2017 through 2021 (Table 1.6.1.2.6).
+Liese (personal communication (pers. comm) SEFSC December 8, 2022) estimated 5-year average trip net cash flow and average trip net revenue for trips that land Gulf reef fish by all gear types are 38% and 51% of total trip revenue, respectively, which indicates Gulf reef fish trips are profitable.8 Using those percentages, average trip net cash flow is \$3,991 and average trip revenue is \$5,357 for trips that land reef fish by all gear types from 2017 through 2021 (Table 1.6.1.2.6).

 Table 1.6.1.2.6.
-Average economic profit (net revenue) and financial performance (net cash flow) per RF trip with reported landings of Gulf reef fish by all gears, 2017 - 2021.
+Average economic profit (net revenue) and financial performance (net cash flow) per RF trip with reported landings of Gulf reef fish by all gear, 2017 - 2021.

-Average RF Trip Total Revenue Average RF Trip Net Cash Flow Average RF Trip Net Revenue \$10.503 \$3,991 \$5,357
+Average RF Trip Total Revenue Average RF Trip Net Cash Flow Average RF Trip Net Revenue \$10,503 \$3,991 \$5,357

-Source: SEFSC Socioeconomic Panel (Sep22) accessed by the SEFSC Economic Query System (November 2022), BEA GDP deflator (issued October 27, 2022), and Overstreet and Liese (pers. comm.
+Source: SEFSC Socioeconomic Panel (Sep22) accessed by the SEFSC Economic Query System (November 2022), BEA GDP deflator (issued October 27, 2022), and Liese (pers. comm.
 Liese SEFSC December 8, 2022).

-Overstreet and Liese (personal communication Liese SEFSC December 8, 2022) estimate average annual net revenue for operations for vessels that land reef fish by all gears is approximately 32% of annual total revenue, which indicates RF-vessels are profitable.
+Liese (pers. comm.
+SEFSC December 8, 2022) estimated 5-year average annual net revenue for operations for vessels that land reef fish by all gear types is approximately 32% of annual total revenue, which indicates RF-vessels are profitable.
 With an average annual total revenue of \$121,609 from 2017 through 2021, average annual net revenue from operations for a vessel that lands reef fish by any gear is \$38,915.
 Producer surplus at the vessel level is its total annual revenue less the costs of fuel, other supplies, hired crew and the opportunity cost of the owner's time as captain, which is estimated to be about 52%.
-The
+The average economic return on vessel asset value is about 52% of average annual total revenue.9

-6 Trip net cash flow is revenue minus the costs for fuel, bait, ice, groceries, miscellaneous, hired crew, and IFQ purchase for a trip.
+8 Trip net cash flow is revenue minus the costs for fuel, bait, ice, groceries, miscellaneous, hired crew, and IFQ purchase for a trip.
 Trip net revenue is revenue less the costs of fuel, bait, ice, groceries, miscellaneous hired crew, and owner labor.
 Trip net revenue does not include IFQ purchase or any other transfer payment.
-Overstreet and Liese used 2014 through 2018 data to generate the estimates.
+Overstreet and Liese (2021) used 2014 through 2016 data to generate the estimates.